 - Be willing and able to work (on days you’re sick, you won’t be eligible for payment)

 - Be actively looking for work (keep records — you might have to show proof)

 How much might I get?

 Like other states, Illinois considers the wages you earned during a certain “base period” to calculate your unemployment benefit amount.
 Your base period is the first four out of the last five calendar quarters before the quarter in which you file for benefits.
-So, for example, if you apply for unemployment benefits in May 2020 (the second quarter of 2020), your base period will be Jan.
+So, for example, if you had applied for unemployment benefits in May 2020 (the second quarter of 2020), your base period would have been Jan.
 1, 2019, to Dec.
 31, 2019.
 The state’s Unemployment Insurance Benefits Handbook has a table of time frames that you can reference to more easily pinpoint your base period.

 Those who don’t make enough under the standard base period may qualify under an “alternate” base period.
 It’s calculated using your most recent completed four quarters.
 This calculation can only be used for claimants not eligible according to the standard base method.
 It can’t be used to try to increase weekly benefit amounts.